 Both businesses desire to see young performers grow, learn, and enjoy their experiences in the performing arts.
 We believe in the importance of every child’s unique development and strive to provide positive experiences that meet the needs of our participants.
 We know the reality of the performing arts industry: not everyone “wins” all the time.
 Not everyone gets the lead part in shows; not everyone gets the part he or she wants every time.
 This is an important (and sometimes difficult) lesson for young performers to learn, but it is an important part to a child’s development, nonetheless.
 By encouraging positive interactions between our students, parents, peers, teachers, and show directors or choreographers at both businesses, we are demonstrating to our students the importance of working hard, “nailing the audition,” and accepting the casting director’s ultimate decision.

-What is the Triple Threat Advantage Program?
+What is the Triple Threat Program?
 What are the benefits?

-Students are automatically enrolled in the Triple Threat Advantage Program when they are enrolled in at least three classes per week at Stagelight Performing Arts.
+Students are automatically enrolled in the Triple Threat Program when they are enrolled in at least three classes per week at Stagelight Performing Arts.
 A “triple threat” is a performer who is skilled at acting, singing, and dancing, so we encourage our students to take one of each of these disciplines to become a true triple threat.
 However, to qualify for the Program, three classes in any discipline can be taken.
-Benefits of participating in the Triple Threat Advantage Program include discounted workshops, advanced ticket sales for showcases, discounts on birthday parties, and more.
+Benefits of participating in the Triple Threat Program include advanced ticket sales for showcases, a headshot on our lobby wall, and more.

-If my child’s class falls on a holiday, or if the studio is closed for a holiday, is my tuition for that Session discounted?
+If my child’s class falls on a holiday, or if the studio is closed for a holiday, is my tuition for that class discounted or refunded?

 Does your studio do recitals?

-What if my child chooses not to participate in the showcase… Will he/she be asked to “just stand to the side” during class?
+What if my child chooses not to participate in the showcase… should we drop the class?

-Your child will never be asked to “stand to the side” in one of our classes at Stagelight Performing Arts.
 Although we hope you and your child see the value of participating in our showcases, performances are never mandatory.
 We are experts at creating an engaging atmosphere in the classroom for ALL students, whether or not they are participating in the final showcase.
+Staying enrolled through the entire rehearsal process is encouraged, so students can experience all it takes to prepare for a performance.